GEN • GEN: Michael Cooley's Genetic Genealogy Blog

 genealogy, genetic genealogy, history, and film for the Osher Lifelong Learning

-Institute (OLLI) at Humboldt State University and have given
+Institute (OLLI) at Cal Poly Humboldt and have given

 presentations about genetic genealogy in Oregon, Washington, D.C., Salt Lake